HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/index.md

 Hyperview AssetTracker is an RFID asset management solution that lets you track and audit assets.
 Relevant features are only available on AssetTracker-licensed instances.

-AssetTracker hardware supports the addition of additional optional environmental monitoring sensors, such as temperature and humidity.
+AssetTracker hardware supports the addition of optional environmental monitoring sensors, such as temperature, humidity, and door sensors.

 Usage examples include, but aren't limited to: